Data destruction

 Shredding by Serial Number

 Wiping a hard drive is not enough, because data often remains recoverable.
-We shred your hard drives physically, registered by serial number and to DIN 66399 H-5.
-You receive a certificate with every serial number on it.
+We shred your hard drives physically.

 Book collection service